 The decision is taken according to an academic assessment.
-For prior credit approval of studies in Denmark or abroad, students are required to

 For prior credit approval of studies in Denmark or abroad, students are required to document each approved and completed programme element on the completion of these studies.

 In connection with applying for prior credit approval, the students give permission that the Academy can obtain the necessary information after the student's completion.